Construction Accident: Midtown Crane Collapse Kills Construction Worker

 A witness told the NY Daily News that “everybody went crazy.
 The working guys – they were trying to help him.”

 The site of the construction accident is on 219 E 44th Street, between second and third avenues.
 The property is owned by Raber Enterprises on Canal Street and is being developed into the 35-story Even Hotel.

 The FDNY responders used jacks to lift the boom off of the deceased construction worker, but were unable to revive him.
 FDNY Deputy Chief Joseph Carlsen said, “The hydraulics malfunctioned, and the victim was caught between the boom and the flatbed itself.
 We came on the scene, he was trapped in there.”

 A stop work order has been issued for the site while the accident is investigated.
 Ironically, Mr. Loftus was a crane safety coordinator for Kenry Contracting of Yonkers, the company he owned.

 The Law Offices of Michael S Lamonsoff have over 20 years of experience representing the families of construction workers killed in accidents like this one.
-If you’ve lost someone or been injured yourself on a construction site, you may be entitled to compensation.
-Injuries and emotional trauma from construction accidents can last a lifetime.
+Call us today to learn more about your legal options.